 Mathew told students: “Know your skill set and research the roles that are available.
 The Investment Banking industry isn’t just about the client facing roles but a wide range of interesting and challenging areas including legal, compliance, operations, risk and technology.”

 The University of Law Business School is committed to employability and has an active series of events throughout the academic year open to our current and prospective students.
-Find out more about our Accounting and Finance undergraduate and postgraduate programmes and check out our events schedule.
+Find out more about our Accounting with Finance undergraduate and postgraduate programmes and check out our events schedule.